bioidiap/bob.learn.libsvm/doc/c_cpp_api.rst

 .. cpp:function:: PyObject* PyBobLearnLibsvm_MachineTypeAsString(bob::learn::libsvm::machine_t s)

    Returns a Python string representing given a machine type.
-Returns ``NULL`` and sets an :py:class:`RuntimeError` if the enumeration provided is not supported.
+Returns ``NULL`` and sets an :py:exc:`RuntimeError` if the enumeration provided is not supported.

    This function will return a proper :c:type:`PyStringObject` on Python 2.x